 - Tools and Services.
 As vulnerabilities and DNS problems come to light, DNS-OARC develops publicly available tools and services to assist with highlighting, diagnosing, and remedying such problems.

-OARC 38 is planned as an online and in-person (Philadelphia, PA, USA) hybrid workshop on July 30th and 31st, 2022, after IETF 114 ends in the same venue.
-Registration (for both online and in-person) and accommodation booking is now open. [ Full blog post ]
+OARC 41 will be an online and in-person (Da Nang, Vietnam) hybrid workshop on September 6th and 7th, 2023, after "A Day of DNS Abuse Discussions" on September 4th and immediately following the ICANN DNS Symposium on September 5th in the same venue.
+Registration (free for both online and in-person) and accommodation booking are open. [ Full blog post ]